MarvinLavechin/daem/publication/generators_and_depth/README.md

 ```

 There will be two files in the folder `temp/publication/how_deep/test`: `summary_long.csv` and `summary_wide.scv`.
-The above diagrams are created from the F-score (=adapted RAND error) for each test image.
+The above diagrams are created from the F-score (=adapted RAND score) for each test image.
 The curves represent a fit with a quadratic function for the number of layers.

 *Note:*